JuliaArbTypes/ArbFloats.jl/README.md

 >   This package has been designed to offer the Julia community more performant
 >   extended precision floating point math and to offer extended floating point
 >   results as accurately as possible at a precision that does not misrepresent
->   the information content of the unerlying interval valuation.
+>   the information content of the underlying interval valuation.

 #### version 0.0.6 (for Julia v0.5+).